wso2-attic/product-private-paas/components/org.wso2.ppaas.python.cartridge.agent/README.md

 Why PCA has been forked?
 ------------------------
-- PCA message broker HA support has broken backward compatibility of cartridges in [Apache Stratos 4.1.5 release](https://issues.apache.org/jira/browse/STRATOS-1645)
+- PCA message broker HA support has broken backward compatibility of cartridges in [Apache Stratos 4.1.5 release](https://issues.apache.org/jira/browse/STRATOS-1645).
 - [High CPU usage issue](https://issues.apache.org/jira/browse/STRATOS-1644) was fixed in WSO2 Private PaaS and still not merged to Apache Stratos and released.
+- Once above fixes are moved to Apache Stratos this fork will be removed.

 How to run Live Tests?
 ----------------------